Sunday, June 27, 2010

 B: It’s clear from the translation on Diggiloo that the poetry of these lyrics doesn’t, well... translate.
 There are some very distinct concepts that just seem a bit odd in English, although I’m sure it sounds magical in Hebrew.
 The bridge is very powerful for being less flowery in its honesty.

-V: What funny ears Harel has.
-Looks like you could fry eggs on his forehead, too.
-Stunning lighting, by which our hero is mercilessly outshone as he overreaches himself – twice – in his big moment.
+s forehead under those lights, by which he’s mercilessly outshone as he overreaches himself – twice – in his big moment.

 21 Denmark